 Hands on Training

 The Structure Lab integrates all the disciplines of anatomy under one roof.
 Students learn normal gross anatomy, histology, and embryology alongside pathology, medical imaging, ultrasound, and physical diagnosis.
-Our lab combines the best of traditional methods with the latest in digital imaging.

 Review important class and exam dates.